 - salt to taste

-- 1 tbsp tamarind paste (or tamarind pulp) substitute 2 tsp lemon juice
+- 1 tablespoon tamarind paste (or tamarind pulp) substitute 2 teaspoon lemon juice

 - coriander leaves